 One of our favorite traditions is huddling in the minivan eating personal pan pizzas in the parking lot of our local carry-out-only Pizza Hut before we head over to Open Gym to burn off the calories.
 We do this monthly when my kids earn their Book-It reading certificates.
 I try to think of the grease stains on the seats as reminders that we’re building memories.

 So, if your kids already love reading, don’t dismiss a reading incentive program just because your family doesn’t need motivation to read.
 It might fulfill another need.

 Maybe it’s an “excitement generator” like it is for us.
 Or it might be a way to provide some third-party recognition.
 Maybe a program that includes writing book reviews (like our library program does) becomes a way to give your reluctant writer some extra writing practice.
 Programs that provide free tickets to amusement parks, zoos, or sporting events could make it possible to celebrate the end of the school year with pizzazz despite a tight budget.

 If you do have a reluctant reader, try to get at the root cause behind their unwillingness to read before starting an incentive program.
 If a child hates reading there might be physical, psychological, or emotional reasons why.
 Those types of reasons won’t be eliminated just by showering a kid with pizza coupons and baseball tickets.

 So before you jump into any incentive program, think about your purpose for doing it and remember to use it in ways that truly benefit YOUR kids.

 There are a ton of programs out there so you’re sure to find one that fits your needs.
-Here are a few of our favorites to get you started:
+I know the post title says “5 Reading Incentive Programs”… but I’ve added more since then.
+So here are here are “5+” of our favorites to get you started:

 - Half Price Books – This national chain offers Bookworm Bucks ($5 off coupons) during June and July for kids who read at least 300 minutes during each month.